 The Arthur Ransome Society (TARS)

 Arthur Michell Ransome (1884-1967), author and journalist.
 Best known for Swallows and Amazons series of children’s books set mostly in the Lake District and on the Norfolk Broads.
 The Society was formed in 1990 to celebrate and promote the life and works of Arthur Ransome.
-Its membership is international.
-It has a regional structure in the UK, supporting local gatherings and events.
+Its membership is international and it has a regional structure in the UK, supporting local gatherings and events.
 Members receive its regular publications Mixed Moss, Signals and (for our junior members) The Outlaw.
 For more information visit www.arthur-ransome.org.

 The Herbert Read of Ryedale Group